evantoh/weather/README.md

 The API support GET requests in the following endpoint: <strong> /api/locations/{city}/?days={number_of_days}</strong>.

-where the variable "City" is a string.
-Example: Nairobi, and the variable "Days" is the number of days to pass for forecasting
+where the variable "city" is a string.
+Example: London, and the variable "number_of_days" is the number of days  for forecasting e.g 10